dndubins/ATtiny84/CustomPWM.md

-I stumbled on the ATtiny84 by chance as a happy medium between the ATtiny85 and the ATmega328P-PU.
+I stumbled on the ATtiny84 by chance as a happy medium between the ATtiny85 and the ATmega328.
 It has many more digital pins than the ATtiny85, without the big real estate needed by the DIP version of the 328.
 I know, life would be a lot easier if I just went surface mount, but damn it, I'm not ready!
-I just like PDIP, ok? :)
+I just like PDIP, ok? :) My printed circuits look great - provided you just stepped out of the 70s.

-In any event, one of the more important tasks I have needed with my projects is supreme control over PWM frequencies.
+In any event, one of the more important tasks I have needed with many of my projects is more (or any) control over PWM frequencies.
 There exists a point in many of my projects where I want to calibrate something, or send a specific signal to a device, and customizing the PWM frequency ends up being the answer.
-Nothing I've been doing so far requires an inverted wave, or symmetrical PWM - these are modes I don't tend to explore.
-The day that I need them, I'm sure I will.
-But till then, there's this beautiful little problem I've solved for two MCUs so far:
+Nothing I've been doing so far requires considering phase inversion, or wave symmetry - these are modes I don't tend to explore.
+The day that I need them, I'm sure I will start caring.
+But until then, there's this beautiful little problem I've solved for two MCUs so far:

 https://playground.arduino.cc/Code/FastPWM/